 Every buy-to-let investment can deliver a different yield depending on the cost of the property and the rent charged.
 For this reason, the figures quoted above are for illustration only.

 What is a good rental yield?

-Most commentators regard a rental yield of 7% or more as a good return on your property investment.
-Even the 3.87% yield, if the property is bought outright, is much higher than the interest you’ll receive from a savings account – the best, easy-access rates available are currently around 1.16%.
+This is very subjective and will depend on your investment strategy and goals.
+Most investors regard a rental yield of 5% or more as a good return on your property.
+Even the 2.86% yield, if the property is bought outright, is much higher than the interest you’ll receive from a savings account.

 We can help